yastn/yastn/docs/source/mps/init_hterm.rst

 .. autofunction:: yastn.tn.mps.generate_mpo

-An example using this method can be found :ref:`here<examples/mps/mps:Create MPS or MPO based on templete object>`.
+An example using this method can be found :ref:`here<examples/mps/build_mps_hterm:building mpo using hterm>`.